Layer Flexible Adaptive Computational Time: Literature Review

 The ACT mechanism \cite{graves2016adaptive} is proved to improve performances and is applied in a few different problems.
 Universal Transformers \cite{dehghani2018universal} apply ACT on a self-attentive RNN to automatically halt computation.
 A dynamic time model for visual attention \cite{li2017dynamic} is proposed to accelerate the processing time by adding a binary action at each step to determine whether to continue or stop.
-Figurnov et al. \cite{figurnov2017spatially} prove that applying ACT on Residual Networks can dynamically choose the number of evaluated layers and propose spatially adaptive computation time for Residual Networks for image processing to adapt the computation amount between spatial positions.
-Similarly, Neumann et al. \cite{neumann2016learning} extend ACT to a recognizing textual entailment task.
+On their attempt to apply ACT on Residual Networks, \cite{figurnov2017spatially} show that ACT can dynamically choose the number of evaluated computational steps and propose spatially adaptive computation time for Residual Networks for image processing to adapt the computation amount between spatial positions.
+Similarly, \cite{neumann2016learning} extend ACT to a recognizing textual entailment task.
 In addition, ACT is also applied to reduce computation cost and calculate computation time in speech recognition \cite{li2018end}, image classification \cite{leroux2018iamnn}, natural language processing \cite{P17-1172}, and highway networks \cite{park2017early}.
 These models simply apply the ACT mechanism on other models to achieve the abilities of adaptive halting computations.
 They focus on solving their specific problems but do not make any change to the structure of ACT cells.
 However, our work concentrates in the inner design of a layer flexible ACT cell for its ability of automatically and dynamically adapting the number of layers.